benc-uk/blog/_posts/2019-09-07-load-testing.md

 ```
 I hope that's pretty self explanatory what is going on, if not this might not be the post for you! ;)

-Let's expand this to a more real world scenario, testing against a REST API (in this case [Postman's nice API echo service](https://docs.postman-echo.com){:target="_blank"})
+Let's expand this to a more real world scenario, testing against a REST API, which I imagine many people reading this will be looking to do.
+In this case some simple requests against [Postman's nice API echo service](https://docs.postman-echo.com){:target="_blank"}
 ```js
 import http from "k6/http";
 import { check } from "k6";